 Another great point in its favour is how easy it is to set-up and use.
 Even first time projector users will find it intuitive, set it up in a handful of minutes, and quickly get back to racing.

 On a non-sim related point, the fact that it’s compatible consoles, mobile devices, Macs, PCs, and other devices this projector very versatile.
 All in all this is a great projector for gaming and for all other uses.

 If you’re looking for a cinema-like experience at home, the 5050UB will definitely live up to your expectations

 The fact that the input lag is slightly higher than the BenQ should not turn you away from the 5050UB.
-The difference in lag is relatively small, but the difference in image is completely different.
+The difference in input lag (23-28ms) is relatively small, but the difference in image is completely different.
 The fact that a projector can blast a 4K resolution image in your living room is incredibly impressive.
 The resolution is crisp even in the widest setting.

 This, coupled with the precision HDR adjustment, makes every viewing experience a pleasure.
 You will be able to control how the colours appear, making sure that no quality in the image is lost and that the darkest blacks, the reddest reds and the whitest whites all shine to the maximum of their potential.
 Image-wise the 5050UB nullifies a lot of the criticisms projectors generally face.

 - Is a projector better than a VR headset or triple monitors?